HarcourtsAcademy/grav-ha-user/pages/02.courses/07.leadership/leadership.md

 Our leadership training includes applied topics such as leadership, coaching and training, marketing, systems, financial planning, technology, and business strategy.

-The many workshops within this programme will help you to manage people for high performance and achieve extraordinary success in your business.
+The many workshops within this program will help you to manage people for high performance and achieve extraordinary success in your business.

 ---